mobi-dlt/mobi-vocab/README.md

 ## About

-This specification describes a Linked Data vocabulary for asserting Verifiable Credentials related to traceability information, such as chemical properties, mechanical properties, country of origin, and other attributes used to determine the status of products and materials in mobility applications.
+This specification describes a Linked Data vocabulary for asserting Verifiable Credentials related to mobility information, such as vehicle ideneity, , registration, infrastructure, telematics data and other attributes used to in mobility applications.

+This repo is based on the [W3C traceability vocab](https://github.com/w3c-ccg/traceability-vocab).
+Mobility specific vocabulary and schemas are created based on MOBI standards.
+This repo provides sample verifiable credentials for members who want to implement MOBI standards.

 We encourage contributions meeting the [Contribution Guidelines](CONTRIBUTING.md).